Do I recommend it? Yes! DreamHost offers a fantastic web hosting plan at competitive prices.

-The virtual private server plans offered by DreamHost are definitely a step up from the shared options.
-You’ll benefit from managed performance, along with enhanced security and updates.
+Virtual private servers are almost always a step up from shared hosting.
+With DreamHost, you’ll benefit from managed performance, along with enhanced security and updates.

-A VPS from DreamHost gives your website its own server resources, which speeds up the loading times.
+DreamHost also gives your website its own server resources, which speeds up the loading times.

 As your website grows, your VPS plan allows you to upgrade your storage and RAM in less than 10 seconds.
 It’s extremely easy for anyone to set up, regardless of your technical skill level.

 All VPS plans are managed, meaning you won’t have to worry about dealing directly with any servers.
 This is fully handled by the support and operational teams at DreamHost.

 The VPS hosting options also support reseller and sub accounts for those of you who plan to manage websites for your clients.

 There are four different tiers of VPS pricing from DreamHost.
 Here’s a comparison of all four.